SiLar92/DAT250-Gruppe-9/designdocument/Design.md

 The application flow diagram shows the different steps in the voting process.
-At the start screen the user/voter will be prompted to either login, register or enter a pollcode to access a poll directly, see FrontPage.
+At the start screen the user/voter will be prompted to either login, register or enter a pollcode to access a poll directly.

 Upon entering a valid pollcode the voter can cast a vote (yes/no) as shown in the Vote Page mockup.
-Once voted the voter will be shown the live result of the poll, shown in the poll status page(??)
+Once voted the voter will be shown the live result of the poll, illustrated in the poll status page.

-Alternatively, a user can choose to login, or a voter can register.
-A registration form is shown in the Signup page.
+Alternatively, someone can choose to log in via the Login page, or they might register at the Signup page.

-Once successfully logged in a user is forwarded to the overview page.
+Once successfully logged in a user is forwarded to the home page.
 We envision the overview page to consist of several sub-pages, each showing the user’s current polls, previous polls and a template to create a new poll.
-See Home page.
-A user that’s also an administrator will have additional options to delete users and view all polls (not shown in mockup).
+A user that’s also an administrator will have additional options to delete users and view all polls (not shown in mockups).
 From the overview page the user can perform the following actions:
 Access a selected poll and perform actions such as delete the poll, close the poll, vote, or access the live results.
 Closing a poll will publish the results of the poll